 Do Multiple Credit Checks Affect Your Credit Score?

 Whenever you apply for a mobile phone contract the lender will run a credit check and this will result in what’s known in the industry as a hard enquiry.
-A hard enquiry can negatively impact your credit score and multiple hard enquiries aren’t a good thing as it may indicate that you are desperate for credit, or that you aren’t able to qualify for credit.
+A hard enquiry can negatively impact your credit score and multiple hard enquiries aren’t a good thing as it may indicate that you are desperate for credit, or that you aren’t able to qualify for the credit.

-Lenders always use previous searches because certain patterns and other information gleaned helps them calculate a score and work out whether a person is high risk.
+Lenders always use previous searches because certain patterns and other information gleaned helps them calculate a score and work out whether a person is a high risk.
 For example, a lot of credit applications in a short space of time can signal someone is ‘credit hungry’.

 If you think a hard inquiry happened without your permission, check your credit reports to see the full details of the enquiry and you might decide to dispute it.
 Please note you can only dispute hard enquiries that have occurred without your permission.
 If you gave permission for the lookup it usually takes up to two years for them to fall off your report.